reliv/zf2-elfinder/README.md

 located by default at `http://yourdomain.com/elfinder/connector`.
 All of this can be changed via configuration.

-Also included are the needed hooks for CKEditor.
-TinyMce may be addressed at at later date.
+Also included are the needed hooks for CKEditor and TinyMce.

 ##IMPORTANT SECURITY NOTICE
 This module DOES NOT provide any user authentication and if used on